unusep/main/docs/DeveloperGuide.md

 **MSS**

 1. User requests to add a task in.
-2. To-Do List creates task with title, description, start date, end date, recurring interval.
+2. System creates task with title, description, start date, end date, recurring interval.
 3. The task is moved into the categories according to the supplied parameters.
 4. System displays the details of the created task.<br>
 Use case ends.